A problem with insulin could be preventing your from losing weight.

 Insulin's main function is to stimulate the cell to store nutrients.
 This was important in the days when starvation was a real possibility for our ancestors.
 In our modern era of abundant food, "nutrient storage" is not something that we want to promote in our bodies.

-Hormone of Ageing
+Hormone of ageing

 Insulin does more than store nutrition.
 It has been shown to limit the lifespan of cells.
 In other words, it is the chemical signal that determines when a cell has lived long enough and it's time to die.
 In this way, insulin can be thought of as the hormone that promotes ageing.
-Certainly in humans, excess insulin accelerates the rate of ageing.
+Certainly, in humans, excess insulin accelerates the rate of ageing.

 Insulin sounds bad, and yes, in excess it is harmful, but do not forget that it is essential for life.
 Without insulin, our cells cannot use food for energy.
 Before the invention of injectable insulin, diabetes was a life-threatening disease.

-What is Insulin Resistance?
+What is insulin resistance?

 The problem starts when the tissue fails to respond to insulin.
 When this happens, the sugar in the blood remains high despite the presence of insulin, and the body has no choice but to release more insulin.
 It becomes a vicious cycle because it is actually the presence of insulin that makes the tissue more and more resistant to it.